How to Plan your Estate in Arizona (FAQ)

 Is there a recurring annual fee to remain a client?

 No. A common approach by estate planning lawyers is to charge an annual fee whether or not changes are actually made.
-I tried this approach many years ago and then abandoned it.
-The concept of offering a membership program never felt right in this context, and I couldn't find the right price point to justify my time on it.
-My solution - recommended by the esteemed lawyer Phil Kavesh - is to schedule courtesy follow-up letters without charging a costly annual membership fee.
-I encourage past clients to update and refresh their estate plans every 7 to 10 years, or when a major life change occurs.
-Most projects of this nature are billed at an hourly rate (currently $400), although some will use a fixed fee arrangement instead.
+We tried this approach many years ago and then abandoned it.
+The concept of offering a membership program never felt right in this context, and we couldn't find the right price point.
+Our solution - recommended by the esteemed lawyer Phil Kavesh - is to refrain from charging a costly annual membership fee.
+Instead we encourage past clients to update and refresh their estate plans at least every 10 years, or when a major life change occurs.
+Most projects of this nature are billed at an hourly rate (currently $450), although some will use a fixed fee arrangement instead.

 About the Author